Gisele Bundchen Had The Best Reaction In Husband Tom Brady’s Super Bowl Victory

 Gisele didn’t mention any names during her lambasting of Tom Brady’s teammates, but it’s fair to surmise that she was referring to the Patriots’ wide receiver Wes Davis, who dropped the ball during a huge play with just four minutes left in the game.
 Tight end receiver Aaron Hernandez also had a costly mistake when he missed a catch in the fourth quarter.

-Not long after the Bundchen video was leaked, TMZ reported that people from the Patriots organization said the supermodel violated a “code of brotherhood” by criticizing Tom Brady’s teammates.
+Not long after the Bundchen video was leaked, TMZ reported that people from the Patriots’ organization said the supermodel violated a “code of brotherhood” by criticizing Tom Brady’s teammates.
 Her husband’s teammates reportedly felt betrayed, saying that “it’s like knocking someone when they are down,” according to a source.

 Tom Brady decided not to comment on the issue when the team arrived at Gillette stadium from Indianapolis.
 Patriots spokesperson Stacey James also refused to comment by shaking his head from side to side and pursing his lips at reporters.